Transfer Registration SA

 Transfer registration to South Australia

-If you have just moved to South Australia, you must transfer registration to SA within 3 months of taking up residency.
-If not, your vehicle is legally unregistered even if it remains registered in another state or territory.
+If you have just moved to South Australia, you must transfer registration to SA within 90 days of taking up residency.
+If not, your vehicle is legally unregistered, even if it is registered in another state or territory.

-First, to transfer registration to SA, vehicle owners must visit a Service SA office in person with required documents.
-These include, for example, your current interstate registration certificate or roadworthy inspection, proof of identity and address.
+To transfer registration to SA, vehicle owners must visit a Service SA office in person with required documents.
+These include, for example, your current interstate registration certificate or roadworthy inspection, proof of identity and your residential address.

 If you cannot show an interstate registration certificate, your vehicle needs a roadworthy inspection to confirm its correct identity.

-Finally, the checklist will help you smoothly transfer registration SA.
+Finally, the checklist will help you transfer registration SA.

 |Application for registration and third party insurance||Complete|